cander2/apix-ig/input/pagecontent/workflowoverview.md

      - A `Provenance` resource to document the submission’s origin and sender.
      - Optional: Additional resources like `Composition` for structured ePI or `Organization` for sender/recipient details.
    - **Endpoint**: The bundle is submitted via `POST` to `[base]`.
-   - **Validation**: The server validates the bundle for FHIR conformance and RECON-specific constraints (e.g., required profiles).
+   - **Validation**: The server validates the bundle for FHIR conformance and APIX-specific constraints (e.g., required profiles).
    - **Response**: The server returns a `Bundle` with the created resources’ IDs and a `201 Created` status or an `OperationOutcome` for errors.

 2. **Processing**